noiseprotocol/noise_spec/noise.md

 3.2.
 Transport messages
 --------------------------

-    uint8 type;
     ( uint64 nonce; )?
     uint16 length;
     byte payload[length];

-Every transport message begins with a single `type` byte, which will be 254 unless this is the last transport message in a session, in which case it's 255.

-If the protocol uses explicit nonces, then the `type` will be followed by a 64-bit big-endian `uint64` nonce.
+If the protocol uses explicit nonces, transport messages will begin with a 64-bit big-endian `uint64` nonce.

-Following the `type` or `nonce` field is a big-endian `uint16` length field describing the number of following bytes in the message.
+Following this (or at the beginning) is a big-endian `uint16` length field describing the number of following bytes in the encrypted payload.

-Following the `length` field is an encrypted `payload` field.
-The payloads are used to carry application data.

 3. Sessions
 ============